bluepicnic/SQA-Assignment-2---Number-System-Converter/README.md

 The integration tests are testing the binary to decimal and decimal to binary conversions.
 These functions hold the bulk of the logic and where the helper functions are called.
 All integration tests must pass in order for the code to pass the pipeline and be merged.

 ## Ceremonies
+When it came to ceremonies, we initially did not have plans to hold either stand ups or retros regularly, but rather on an ad-hoc basis.
+This was because we felt that performing the ceremonies on a scheduled basis would not allow us to raise legitimate and concerns or issues, or report on our work accurately out of a sense to provide meaningful progress update.

+However, our strategy in the end was more structured than orginally intended.
+In essence, we held either a stand up OR a retro on a daily basis, changing based on whether we felt a review at the end of the day was required, or a briefing on what was due to happen throughout a given day.

+Below are summaries of the items discussed at each ceremony.

 ### Stand Up - 11/01
 - Commit and pull request review of initial commit